Benoit-Besnier/rss-feed-server/README.md

 ## Get started

-This API can be started with Maven or using IntelliJ.
+This API can be started with Maven (`mvn clean install`), with Docker Compose (`docker-compose up -d --build`) or using IntelliJ built-in runner.

 ##### Some notes